gkwa/manyeast/justfile/justfile.md

 We want to keep our justfile simple to make it clear what to run.

-If we need to use bash, we could put the bash within the justfile and thats ok but if there are more than ~10 commands then its better to create new bash file and have justfile call it.
+If we need to use bash, we could put the bash within the justfile and that's ok but if there are more than ~10 commands then its better to create new bash file and have justfile call it.